Why Researchers are Studying Depression and Relationships

 Depression and relationships are a growing area of research in science-based couples therapy.
 When your spouse is depressed, depression and marital conflict are cussing cousins.
-It’s important to know that depression in marital conflict means you’re gradually grappling with the two most significant problems in mental health at the same time.
+It’s important to know that depression in marital conflict means you’re grappling with the two most significant problems in mental health at the same time.

 Perhaps the most important research was done by Peggy Papp, Director of the Depression Project at the Ackerman Institute.
 Her research in 2003 told us that one of the most reliable predictors of marital conflict is persistent negative emotions in one partner.

 It’s no surprise that couples with one depressed partner describe having more uncomfortable feelings and persistent negativity than couples without depression (Jeglic et al., 2005).

-Gottman tells us that when all the four horsemen (criticism, defensiveness, contempt and stonewalling) show up, and the husband is unwilling to accept influence from his wife, the likelihood of divorce is 93%.
+Gottman tells us that when all the four horsemen (criticism, defensiveness, contempt and stonewalling) show up, and a husband is unwilling to accept influence from his wife, the likelihood of divorce is 93%.
 Research by Johnson & Jacob, (2000) and Benazon & Coyne, (2000) confirm Gottman’s observations.

 It’s what an Emotionally-Focused couples therapist might describe as a Demon Dance.
 The more Depression manifests in an intimate relationship, the more marital conflict results…the more marital conflict in a relationship…the more depression is manifested.

-The Demon dance of depression in relationships is further evidenced by the research finding that marital conflicts have a role in when and how the depressed partner enters into a new depressive episode.
+The Demon dance of depression is further evidenced by the research finding that marital conflicts have a role in when and how the depressed partner enters into a new depressive episode.
 Bickering and fighting shape the onset, arc, and flow of depressive episodes (Kung, 2000; Johnson & Jacob, 2000).

-These deficiencies further exacerbate marital conflict which in turn aggravates depression (Gordon, 2005).
-The study concludes that the relationship between depression and marital strife is forever intertwined (Papp, 2003).
+These deficiencies further exacerbate marital conflict which in turn aggravates depression and relationships (Gordon, 2005).
+The study concludes that the relationship between depression and relationships is forever intertwined (Papp, 2003).

 The sentiment override of the non-depressed spouse is mainly informed by how the healthier partner perceives the negative behavior of their depressed spouse (Gordon, 2005).
 Constructed narratives describe depression in relationships.
 The non-depressed partners’ Sentiment Override whether negative or positive, is the tipping point of marital satisfaction and best describes their capacity to repair after a regrettable incident (Gordon, 2005).